-Emulsion paint that flakes off of a surface starts out when cracked paint starts to peel away from the original substrate.
+Emulsion paint that flakes off a surface starts out when cracked paint start to peel away from the original substrate.

 If you’ve recently painted your ceiling and walls with matte emulsion paint and have noticed cracks showing up across the span of paint, there is likely an underlying issue.

 Some of the biggest problems are cheap paint being used and rising dampness in new or old plaster.
 Other causes might also include:

 - Spreading the paint on too thinly when applying it.

 - Painting a surface that has been painted and already shows warning signs of flaking or craving.